darkskydev/notes/README.md

 ### `npm run build` fails on Heroku

-This may be a problem with case sensitive filenames.
+This may be a problem with case sensitive filenoteSubjects.
 Please refer to [this section](#resolving-heroku-deployment-errors).

 ## Something Missing?